 A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.

-The continued academic growth of students coupled with the positive feedback from students, staff and families supports the continued focus on strong tier 1 instruction with a specific focus on multilingual learners and students in special education.
-We will continue to invest in dedicated teacher collaboration time through the elementary AMPS program and additional collaboration structures for middle school teachers.
+The continued academic growth of students coupled with the positive feedback from students, staff and families supports the continued focus on strong tier 1 instruction with a specific emphasis on multilingual learners (MLLs) and students in special education (SPED).